INDA-HR/python_sdk/docs/JobAdToResumesApi.md

         ),
     ) # BaseResumeMatchingQuery |
     size = 20 # int | Optional.
-Number of documents to return. (optional) if omitted the server will use the default value of 20 min_score = 0 # float | Optional.
-Minimum pertinence score. (optional) if omitted the server will use the default value of 0 resume_langs = [
+Number of documents to return. (optional) if omitted the server will use the default value of 20 offset = 0 # int | Optional.
+Number of documents to skip.
+Ignored if *cache* is <code style='color: #333333; opacity: 0.9'>true</code>. (optional) if omitted the server will use the default value of 0 min_score = 0 # float | Optional.
+Minimum pertinence score. (optional) if omitted the server will use the default value of 0 dst_lang = [
         "es",
+    ] # [str] | Results languages.
+If left empty then the results will not be filtered by language and the they will contain multi-language results. (optional) resume_langs = [
+        "es",
-    ] # [str] | Languages of the Resumes.
-Defaults to the JobAd language. (optional) only_applicants = True # bool | If true, it narrows the search to the resumes registered to the job advert. (optional) if omitted the server will use the default value of True
+    ] # [str] | DEPRECATED: use <code style='color: #333333; opacity: 0.9'>dst_langs</code> instead.
+Results languages.
+If left empty then the results will not be filtered by language. (optional) only_applicants = False # bool | If true, it narrows the search to the resumes registered to the job advert. (optional) if omitted the server will use the default value of False exclude_applicants = False # bool | If true, it excludes the resumes registered to the job advert from the search results. (optional) if omitted the server will use the default value of False

     # example passing only required values which don't have defaults set
     try: